worldoptimizer/Export-To-Hype-Photoshop/README.md

 ### Additional tweaks

-End your top-level layer with the following notation to optimize output
+End your top-level layer name with the following commands to optimize output:

 | Command   | Description                                                    |
 |-----------|----------------------------------------------------------------|